epistemex/undo-redo/README.md

 ﻿undo-redo
 =========

-A simple and powerful undo-redo stack for JavaScript and all-purpose usage.
+A simple, powerful all-purpose undo-redo stack for JavaScript.

 Features